📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 The ambitious aim will be achieved with the complementary skills of fellow and supervisors, based on the unique properties of metallic foam, major features of IT-PEFCs, a well-designed training scheme, and the excellent experience and facilities of industrial partners.

-Description First experiments with metal foam contacting elements have delivered rather surprising data that are now under further consideration.
+Description Experiments with metal foam contacting elements have delivered rather surprising data that were then further pursued in a variety of contexts.

 Sectors Aerospace